 Gratitude is heard in Zoie’s voice as she thinks of her time at Jacob’s Ladder: “When I was a Climber, JL helps you find yourself and learn more of where you fit in … you get to actually figure out who you are (when you are here).”

 Her words to Climbers coming through the program reflect the purpose and focus of Jacob’s Ladder: “JL helps a lot of people who do not have the same opportunities as the other kids that get to go to camp.
 They ought to appreciate it (JL) and use the lessons that you learn.
 You learn so many things, new things even after you graduate (from JL).
 That is very helpful when you are making decisions about your future, doing work, getting it done, and doing it well.
 JL does that well.”

-One of the main goals of the Jacob’s Ladder Summer enrichment camp and year-long advocacy program is to encourage Climbers to reach their potential and become leaders equipped to help others in similar economic and social environs.
+One of the main goals of the Jacob’s Ladder Summer enrichment program and year-long advocacy program is to encourage Climbers to reach their potential and become leaders equipped to help others in similar economic and social environs.
 With her “can-do” attitude and a willingness to reach out in her community, Zoie McMillian is well on her way to a bright future.